PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-Tweenwrld/README.md

 4. **Populate the Database:**

-   I used two alternative methods to insert sample book data into the `books` collection:
+   I tested two alternative methods to insert sample book data into the `books` collection:

    - **Using mongosh to Run JavaScript Scripts:**
      - Execute the `insert_books.js` script with `mongosh` by running: